Long COVID is a real physical condition

 How Empower Therapies can help

-The Switch 4-day programme draws on all this research to help you gently turn off your stress response, giving your body the chance to heal naturally.
-You’ll learn to spot thinking and behaviour patterns that fuel fatigue, then use practical techniques to undo these limiting patterns.
+The Switch® 4-day programme draws on the latest research to help you gently restore nervous system regulation, giving your body the chance to heal naturally.
+You’ll also learn to recognise habitual and subconscious patterns that fuel symptoms, then use practical techniques to undo these neural pathways.

-Plus we address lifestyle choices that have been scientifically proven to benefit recovery.
+Plus we address lifestyle choices that have been scientifically recognised to benefit recovery.

 16 – full recovery!